ku-awdc/blofeld/documentation/ecs_based_framework.md

 We decided to take a **top-down** design approach, thus we'll start by listing a general overview and then cut down further.

+There are some (three) sub-models congruently facilitating the scenario simulation.

+* There should be a fairly permissive interface for the actual models.
+* An interface between sub-models.
+* Interface for data-sources.
+These should be fairly permissive.

 ## Overview

 Coupling between R and *compiled language[^compiled_lang]*: There must be